What is Rabies?

 Since then an outbreak of the disease has occurred affecting mostly raccoons and skunks but has also involved other species including fox, cat and llama.
 The raccoon strain outbreak has also spread to other areas in Ontario including Niagara, Brantford, Haldimand-Norfolk and Halton.
 With over 400+ positive cases seen in Ontario since the outbreak began it is apparent that "Rabies Is Real!"
 For more information on the developing rabies outbreak in the Hamilton, Ontario area click here.

 For more information about rabies statistics in Ontario, Canada click here.

 (The Rabies Is Real Campaign is adapted from a resource produced by the City of Hamilton Public Health Services.
 Distributed by OAVT Rabies Response Program)

 Rabies can be prevented with vaccination.
 In cases of human exposure, if a vaccine is given before symptoms appear, the disease can be prevented from progressing.

 In animals, routine preventative vaccinations for rabies can keep both your pet, family and community safe from rabies by providing immunity to the disease.

-In most areas of Ontario, under the Health Protection and Promotion Act, Regulation 567, animal owners have a legal obligation to maintain rabies vaccinations for their animals.
-Dogs and cats that are 12 weeks of age or older must be vaccinated.
-Livestock such as horse, cow, bull, steer, calf, sheep or other livestock are required to be vaccinated if they have contact with anyone other than their regular caretakers.
+In Ontario, under the Health Protection and Promotion Act, Regulation 567, animal owners have a legal obligation to maintain rabies vaccinations for their animals.
+Dogs, cats and ferrets that are 12 weeks of age or older must be vaccinated.
+Livestock such as horse, cow, bull, steer, calf, sheep or other livestock are required to be vaccinated unless they only have contact with the people who have care and control of them.
 Vaccine boosters every one or three years (depending on manufacturers guidelines) are required to maintain immunity levels.

 Need a Veterinarian?